Mon - Fri: 8:00am - 5:30pm

 Our team is highly skilled and experienced in performing a wide variety of pet surgeries using modern techniques, cutting edge equipment and always adhering to the strictest standards of safety and care.
 With our traveling board-certified surgeon, you can feel confident that when it comes to surgery, your loved one will be in excellent hands!

 Just as it’s important for you to see a dentist regularly, it’s important for dogs and cats as well.
 Your pet’s oral health is directly connected to their overall health.
-Signs of dental disease include bad breath, loose, broken or missing teeth, yellow or brown teeth, red, inflamed or bleeding gums, difficulty or pain when chewing, pawing at the mouth, and excessive drooling.
+Signs of dental disease include bad breath, loose, broken or missing teeth, yellow or brown teeth, red, inflamed, or bleeding gums, difficulty or pain when chewing, pawing at the mouth, and excessive drooling.
 If you notice any of these symptoms, please contact our team and we’ll be happy to help.
+We also offer dental x-rays.

 Old Town Animal Hospital believes maintaining proper weight and nutrition will help our patients achieve longer, happier, more pain-free lives.
 In the United States, it is estimated that roughly 60% of cats and 56% of dogs are overweight or obese and this trend is only increasing.
 If you have concerns about your pets’ weight, the team at Old Town Animal Hospital will help put together a weight loss program including adequate nutrition, exercise, and medical interventions (if needed) to help your pet achieve their ideal weight.